negice/FGPguidelines/Guidelines/docs/charting/line/chart_line.md

-# Bar Chart
+# Line Chart

-Bar charts summarize and compare categorical data by using proportional bar lengths to represent values.

-Bar charts are composed of an x-axis and a y-axis.
-The x-axis represents discrete categories that correspond to one or many bars.
-Each bar’s height corresponds to a numeric value, which is measured by the y-axis.

-A bar chart (aka bar graph, column chart) plots numeric values for levels of a categorical feature as bars.
-Levels are plotted on one chart axis, and values are plotted on the other axis.
-Each categorical value claims one bar, and the length of each bar corresponds to the bar’s value.
-Bars are plotted on a common baseline to allow for easy comparison of values.

-A grouped bar chart (aka clustered bar chart, multi-series bar chart) extends the bar chart, plotting numeric values for levels of two categorical variables instead of one.
-Bars are grouped by position for levels of one categorical variable, with color indicating the secondary category level within each group
+A line chart consists of one or more lines connecting successive attribute values.
+Line graphs are useful for showing how things change or move over time and what the trends in the data may be.
+Since a line graph uses straight line segments to connect data points, it is easy to determine the data range, minimum and maximum, gaps, clusters, and outliers.

+When the primary categorical variable is continuous in nature, especially if it deals with time, then a useful alternative chart type to consider is the line chart.
+A line chart is especially useful when there are a lot of levels in the primary categorical variable: the need to cluster many bars around each position can make the chart difficult to read.
+The line chart cleans this up by aligning each of the sub-groups vertically, and the connected line between points makes it easier to track how each sub-group changes.

-## Configure the Bar Chart
+## Configure the Line Chart

-To configure this plugin to work with a mapping web service the following parameters are requited to be completed.
+To configure this plugin to work with a mapping web service the following parameters are required.

 <table>
   <tr>